- 1 Things to know about Jaipur

 The entire old city was painted pink to welcome the Prince of Wales in 1876 and as a result is affectionately known as the Pink City.

-When it comes to tourism Jaipur is one of the most popular destinations and forms part of the Golden Triangle.
+When it comes to tourism Jaipur is one of the most popular destinations in India and forms part of the Golden Triangle.

-I finally managed to get to the Pink City at its peak season and it was more than what I has expected and had heard about it.
-So here is my quick guide to the best this city has to offer.
+I finally managed to get to the Pink City at its peak tourist season.
+It was more than what I had expected.
+So here is my quick guide to the best this city has to offer – Jaipur in 48 hrs.

 By Train – The Indian Railways connects Jaipur from all over the country and is one of the cheapest options.
 The most popular option from the capital Delhi is the Shatabdi express which transports you to Jaipur in roughly 4 hrs.